edanarredo/Pupeteer/README.md

 # Puppeteer Test
-This is a test puppeteer script using node-js to log into LeetCode using SSO login.
+This is a test puppeteer script using node-js to login to LeetCode using SSO.

 ## Requirements
 - Node.js v16.15.1